pachyderm/docs/content/latest/how-tos/basic-data-operations/export-data-out-pachyderm/mount-repo-to-local-computer.md

 {{% notice note %}}
 The `pachctl mount` command allows you to mount not only the default branch, typically a `master` branch, but also other Pachyderm branches.
-By default, Pachyderm mounts the `master` branch.
+By default, MLDM mounts the `master` branch.
 However, if you add a branch to the name of the repo, the `HEAD` of that branch will be mounted.